 24/7 monitoring and incident handling

 Last but not least – data security.
-With Piwik PRO you’ll get to choose the safest data storage option (on-premise or private cloud), receive 100% data ownership, full access control, two-factor authentication, single sign-on and audit logs.
+With Piwik PRO, you’ll get to choose the safest data storage option (on-premises in your own cloud subscription or one of two private cloud options), receive 100% data ownership, full access control, two-factor authentication, single sign-on and audit logs.
 Also, you’ll have access to detailed logs of all activity within the platform and manage all analytics users in a central database.

 Piwik PRO & European Financial Bank Case Study